-When a worker needs to move horizontally, however; a vertical lifeline can be hazardous due to the potential for a swing fall - the pendulum motion that results when the worker swings back under the anchor point.
-A swing fall increases a worker's risk of striking an object or a lower level during the pendulum motion.
+As we know, when a worker needs to move horizontally, a vertical lifeline can be hazardous due to the potential for a swing fall

 Horizontal lifeline: Unlike a vertical lifeline, the horizontal lifeline stretches between two anchorages.
-When you connect a lanyard or rope grab to the horizontal lifeline, you can move about freely, thus reducing the risk of a swing fall.
+When you connect a lanyard or rope grab to the horizontal lifeline, you can move about freely from side to side, thus reducing the risk of a swing fall.
 However, horizontal lifelines are subject to much greater loads than vertical lifelines due to what is called "sag angle."